 After the internship

 Most candidates head into an internship hoping that they will make a good impression and end up being hired permanently.
-If they are interning whilst studying they might wish to return during their next holiday or be hired fulltime once they graduate.
+If they are interning as a student, then they may wish to return during their next holiday or be hired fulltime once they graduate.
 It's best if you let candidates know upfront during their interviews whether the internship can lead to a full-time role or is only short-term.

 It is up to you whether you have the funds or the space available to hire someone permanently, but it could be beneficial.
-If they have already spent three months or more learning the ropes, and are shining in the role, then having them stay on would be a lower risk decision than letting them go and having to hire someone new further down the line.
-The best advice when you find a great employee is always to keep hold of them, because they get snapped up quickly.
+If they have already spent three months or more learning the ropes, and are shining in the role, then having them stay on would be a lower risk decision than letting them go and hiring someone new further later on.
+When you find a great employee, you should always keep hold of them; we know for a fact they get snapped up quickly.

-If you decide not to make them into a permanent hire, then you should still book them in for a debrief.
-They will want to know how they've done throughout their time with you and if there is anything they should work on for the next internship or graduate job that they get.
+If you decide not to move them to a permanent position, then you should still book them in for a debrief.
+They will want to know how they've done throughout their time with you and if there is anything they should work on for their next internship or graduate job.
 Treat this as a formal review and take the time out to offer as much constructive feedback that you can put together.
 Remember that as much as you are reviewing their performance, they are also getting a taste for your company and its culture – so this is the perfect way to end on a high note!
 Also, a farewell gift for their hard work never goes amiss either, so make your parting words that bit sweeter by plying your intern with chocolates and more.